antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * Click the **Submit** button to obtain the result: a plot that shows you the gene CD4 expression values (log2, y-axis) for each sample (x-axis).

 At the bottom of the page, you find the *Adjustable settings* box again.
-Many result pages allow you to adjust you analysis quickly from the same page.
+Many result pages allow you to adjust your analysis quickly from the same page.
 Here you can, for instance, change the gene that you want to look at, but also many other settings are available.
 * Change the setting *Transformation* from **Log2** to **None** and hit the **Submit** button in order for the